sys-bio/teUtils/README.md

 </a>

 # Utilities for Tellurium

 This repo includes a number of useful utilities for Tellurium users.
 Modules are described below.

+# Installation
+You can install teUtils using pip:

+``pip install teUtils``

+# Documenation

+The documentation can be found at: http://teUtils.readthedocs.io/en/latest/

 ## buildNetworks
 This modules provides two methods to build a linear chain of reactions using either mass-action or Michaelis-Menten